 - The decision process

 - Time lag in receiving on order, Constant time lag, or probability distribution.

 Financial Manager and Inventory Management

-Although the financial manager is not directly concerned with inventory policies, yet he cannot ignore them since they directly affect the financial needs of the firm to a significant extent.
+Although the financial manager is not directly concerned with inventory policies, he cannot ignore them since they directly affect the financial needs of the firm to a significant extent.
 It is, therefore, necessary for the financial manager to get familiar with ways to control inventories effectively so that there can be an efficient allocation of funds.
 He should make all-out efforts to reduce lead time, regulate usage, and minimize the safety stock.
-In case he does so, he will be in a position to reduce investment in inventories to the optimum level and leave sufficient funds for more profitable channels which will ultimately result in maximization of the shareholders’ wealth.
+In case he does so, he will be in a position to reduce investment in inventories to the optimum level and leave sufficient funds for more profitable channels which will ultimately result in the maximization of the shareholders’ wealth.